isomerpages/moh-upec/_our-work/PEC Data & Analysis/Research Areas and Studies.md

 <p>Evaluation of Save-A-life Initiative.</p>
 </li>
 <li>
-<p>Comparative study on quality of cpr by first responder through video assisted
+<p>Comparative study on quality of CPR by first responder through video assisted
 coaching versus video assisted coaching using real-time feedback with a CPRcard™.</p>
 </li>